Shilajit77/ISBI-2024-Paper/README.md

 students can perform as the teacher.

 ## Major Highlights:
-• We introduce a knowledge distillation approach with an ensemble of lightweight student models for chest x-ray diagnosis.
+• We introduce a knowledge distillation approach with an ensemble of lightweight student models for chest x-ray diagnosis.<br>
 • We present a method where the knowledge distillation is performed not only with the help of the teacher model but also taking help from the fellow student models.
-To do this, we introduce a novel ensemble loss.
+To do this, we introduce a novel ensemble loss..<br>
-• We introduce a loss utilizing the feature maps of the teacher and each student model to help the knowledge distillation process.
+• We introduce a loss utilizing the feature maps of the teacher and each student model to help the knowledge distillation process..<br>